 Photos & videos

-I keep my charges low to allow counselling sessions to be accessible to as many people as possible.
-They are £35 for a session and £45 for home visits within 5 miles.
+I keep my charges low to allow counselling to be accessible to as many people as possible.
+The cost is £35 for each session and £45 for home visits within 5 miles.
 The cost for other distances can be discussed and decided by agreement.
 Payment can be made on the day in cash or by bank transfer before the session takes place.
 Home visits are costed individually depending on the distance and time taken for travel.